 Push-ups - primarily work the pectorals (chest) and triceps (arms).
 Just make sure you're doing them properly.
-Start by laying face down on the floor and slowly push yourself up by extending your arms (with the palms pressed against the floor).
-You then raise and lower your body repeatedly, while keeping your back straight, without resting either on the floor, or when you're elevated.
+Start by lying face down on the floor and slowly push yourself up by extending your arms (with the palms pressed against the floor).
+You then raise and lower your body repeatedly while keeping your back straight, without resting either on the floor or when you're elevated.

 Crunches - primarily work the rectus abdominus (stomach) and muscles in the front of the abdomen.
 Start by lying flat on your back.
 Lift your shoulders off the ground or lift your knees toward your torso.
 Don't put your hands behind your head or pull with your hands, since this can strain your neck.